 Then run this command to download and install Gimp:

 Once it's done downloading, Gimp will appear in the Chrome OS app drawer.
 To access files from the 'Linux apps' folder in Chrome OS, go to File > Open (or press CTRL-O), and click the folder on the left that corresponds to your Google account name.

 Google Docs and Microsoft Office Online are definitely the easiest ways to edit documents on a Chromebook, but they can't open every file format.
 They also have limited functionality offline, and require uploading each file you want to work on.

 LibreOffice is an open-source office suite that works on a variety of desktop platforms.
 It includes a word processor (Write), a spreadsheet program (Calc), a presentation editor (Impress), and a vector graphics editor (Draw).

 LibreOffice supports a massive amount of file formats, including documents from Microsoft Office, WordPerfect, WPS Office, StarWriter, Apple Pages/Keynote/Numbers, and others.
-Simply put, LibreOffice is the VLC of documents.

 How to install

 LibreOffice can be installed with this Terminal command:

 sudo apt install -y libreoffice libreoffice-gtk3